-I needed a label maker, ASAP.
+I needed a label maker, ASAP, I told myself.
 But how can a label maker organize my life as a teacher?

-To be honest, at first, I was a bit skeptical about using a label maker, that it won’t add any difference to my everyday routine—but boy did it prove me wrong.
+At first, I was a bit skeptical about using a label maker that it won’t add any difference to my routine—but boy I was wrong.
+A label maker is a remedy I needed to make things easier and more organized.

-Ever since I started using it to help me label everything from my classroom to my kitchen pantry, it was not only a life-changing teacher tool for me but also a great tool that I used to get my organization game at home on another level.
+Since I started using it, everything from my classroom to my kitchen pantry got its own spaces.
+The label maker was not only a life-changing teacher tool for me but also a great machine that I used to get my organization game at home on another level.

-And with that being said, I’ll be sharing some of the hacks I tried and tested to use my label maker with because sharing is caring!
+That being said, I’ll be sharing some of the hacks I tried and tested in using my label maker because sharing is caring!

 On the lookout for label makers?
-We found 18 top of the line label makers in the market today, from pocket-size to tabletop-use.
+We found 19 top-of-the-line label makers in the market today, from pocket-size to tabletop-use.

 8 Life-Changing Hacks!